The CERN Council’s resolutions concerning the Russian Federation following the invasion of Ukraine can be found here.

 The 1996 Protocol on the participation in the LHC project defined the first Russian contributions to the LHC accelerator.
 The 2002 Extension to this Agreement brought an additional contribution to the LHC accelerator.

-Russia currently participates in the WLCG as a federation of several centres at the Tier-2 level (RuTier-2), supporting all four LHC experiments.
+The Russia Federation currently participates in the WLCG as a federation of several centres at the Tier-2 level (RuTier-2), supporting all four LHC experiments.